jkarsenty/Kaggle/Sentiment-analysis/README.md

 # Twitter Sentiment Analysis

-### main_v0 : Binary Classification on positive and negative sentiment.
+### main_v0.py : Binary Classification (positive and negative) on Twitter Sentiment Analysis.
 - With keras Embedding: Accuracy of
 - With Glove Embedding: Accuracy of

-### main_v1 : same algo but with multiclass classif 3 sentiments.
+### main_v1.py : Multiclass Classification on Twitter Sentiment Analysis.
 - With keras Embedding: Accuracy of
 - With Glove Embedding: Accuracy of

-### main.py: main file for the Kaggle competition
+### main.py: Main file for the Kaggle competition  Tweeter Sentiment Analysis